vatsupatel0123/sim_info/README.md

 ```

 The READ_PHONE_STATE permission provides access to basic information about the phone state, including the SIM card.
 The READ_PRIVILEGED_PHONE_STATE permission is for reading privileged information about the phone state, which can be useful for certain use cases.

+## Installation
+To begin using the sim_info plugin in your Flutter project, follow these steps:

+Open your pubspec.yaml file.

+Add the following lines to your dependencies: